O1sims/EcoNI/README.md

 cd EcoNI
 bash build.sh all
 ```
-This will run tests and generate the JAR, then transfer it into a Docker container.
+This will run tests, generate the JAR and then transfer it into a Docker container.
 The `build.sh` file has multiple options to choose from.

 ## Running the application